Parents of our Tigers (3-6 years of age) please go to our separate page.

 Also you should plan on buying either a gi jacket (for teens and kids at 26.00) or a frog button jacket with pants (for adults at 59.95) This will complete a formal uniform and will be worn when you test for a rank.

 All students participating in "Lessons in Mindfulness" should pick up the book "Zen in the Martial Arts" (8.00) but it really is a recommended book for all ages.
 (We no longer stock this item, but it is available through Amazon or Barnes and Noble.)

-I would also ask you to consider my book: "Break The Chain!".
-Available on Amazon for the Kindle app on any device for 8.95 or in paperback for 12.95.
-I wrote it to explain to the public how to use the mind to bring more effectiveness and joy into life.
+I would also ask you to consider my book: "Break The Chain!" and the second book “Break The Chain V2; both.
+Available on Amazon I wrote it to explain to the public how to use the mind to bring more effectiveness and joy into life.
 It is also the ground work for the internal aspect of our art (SMT).

-Pretty much that's all you need but of course there are other items that will be required as you become more advanced and more types of training become available to you.
-Items that will support your practice are available in the dojo equipment rack and in our store that can support your practice.
-It's easy to make a purchase for anything you need or want.
-If you don't already know how to make a purchase scroll to the next section below.
+Pretty much that's all you need but of course there are other items that you will want as you become more advanced and more types of training become available to you.
+Always check with fellow students or staff.

 10. How do I make a purchase?